 Dinner Out for Kids

 There are literally hundreds of restaurants that offer free kids meals.
 These offers provide a free kids meal (or two) with each paying adult.
-Our database of Kids Eat Free Restaurants can help you find one close to you.

 Food During Your Birthday Month

 During the month of your birthday, including your birthdate, you can get free food!
 There are hundreds of restaurants and retailers who offer freebies to you on your birthday.
 While some are available only on your actual birthdate, others provide additional time to redeem them.
 Check out our Ultimate List of Birthday Freebies to learn more.